 - Helps You Rebuild Your Credit This is a legitimate way to rebuild your credit when you don’t qualify for other cards, or the agreement you are offered by another company is laden with fees and high interest rates.

 - Offers a Rewards Program Not only can you rebuild your credit, but you’ll also earn rewards points as you do so.
 This is a great feature that many secured cards don’t offer and is a reason why we consider Discover number one.
-Earn 2% cash back at restaurants or gas stations up to $1,000 in combined purchases each quarter.
-Plus 1% cash back on all other credit card purchases.
+Earn 2% cash back at gas stations and restaurants on up to $1,000 in combined purchases each quarter.
+Plus, earn unlimited 1% cash back on all other purchases – automatically.
 For new cardmembers, Discover matches the cash back you earn at the end of your first year of card membership, automatically.

 - Easy to Transition to a Discover Account Without a Security Deposit Starting at eight months, Discover automatically reviews your account to see if you’re eligible to have your security deposit returned while continuing to enjoy the card benefits.
 This is typically a process you’d have to initiate with other lenders.
 It’s good to note that Discover reviews all loans, and credit cards including Discover when making their decision.

-- Rewards Limited The higher 2% reward tier is limited to the first $1,000 you spend at restaurants and gas stations each quarter.
+- Rewards Limited There’s a quarterly spending limit on the higher rewards rate — 2% cash back at gas stations and restaurants on up to $1,000 in combined purchases each quarter.
+Plus, earn unlimited 1% cash back on all other purchases – automatically.
 Regardless, that’s $20 back, which is a great reward when your goal is to increase your credit score.

 - Be Careful Not to Overspend As with the other cards in this review, you have to be careful that the rewards program doesn’t entice you to overspend.
 Otherwise, you run the risk of damaging your credit score further.
 Make sure that your primary goal, to raise your credit score, supersedes the urge to spend too much money in order to get rewards.